-As a result of the above factors, Operating Profit in 2017 increased by \$12.3 million to \$24.2 million primarily due to the effect of A-CAM.
+As a result of the above factors, Operating Profit in 2018 increased by \$5.2 million to \$29.0 million primarily due to the effect of A-CAM, offset by higher depreciation and charitable contributions.

 EBITDA

 EBITDA is used by our management as a supplemental financial measure to evaluate the operating performance of our business.
 When viewed with our GAAP results and the accompanying reconciliations, we believe it provides a more complete understanding of the factors and trends affecting our business than the GAAP results alone.
 We also regularly communicate our EBITDA to the shareholders through our earnings releases because it is the financial measure commonly used by analysts that cover the telecommunications industry and by our investor base to evaluate our operating performance.
 In addition, we routinely use EBITDA as a metric for valuing potential acquisitions.
 We understand that analysts and investors regularly rely on non-GAAP financial measures, such as EBITDA, to provide a financial measure by which to compare a Company's statement of its operating performance against that of other companies in the same industry.
 This non-GAAP financial measure is helpful in more clearly reflecting the sales of our products and services as well as highlighting trends in our core business that may not otherwise be apparent when relying solely on GAAP financial measures, because this non-GAAP financial measure eliminates from earnings financial items that have less bearing on our performance.